8 ways to avoid turkey fryer fires this Thanksgiving

 Even when you follow all the guidelines perfectly, accidents can still happen.
 Be prepared by keeping a fire extinguisher nearby in case there’s a fire.

-And if something does happen, remember that homeowners insurance does cover fire damage to the home, belongings, and other structures.
+And if something does happen, remember that homeowners insurance covers fire damage to the home, belongings, and other structures.